astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Required**,
    *type: int*,
-   Number of pixels per subaperture. unsure this is well named : Guido found that this is divided by `NumberLenslet`.
+   Number of pixels on the detector.
+   TODOI : change this behaviour as it makes no sense.
+Guido found that this is divided by `NumberLenslet`.
+Used for the noise.

 .. option:: NumberPhotons

    **Required**,
    *type: list of int*,
-   Flux return in [nph/frame/subaperture], There might be a confusion between High Order and Low Order on the units.
+   Flux return in [nph/frame/subaperture]

 .. option:: SigmaRON